ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 ---
 To make a snapshot of your current work, which will be stored in the Git repository, call
 {% highlight bash %}
-git add [pathspec] [-A]
+git add [pathspec]
 {% endhighlight %}
+<code>pathspec</code> specifies the files to be included into the snapshot.
+Wildcards are allowed.

 If a version of a file is not staged, Git doesn´t know how to refer to that version and therefore can´t commit it.
 Staged but uncommitted content remains only on your local computer and will not be send to a shared repository somewhere else.

-<code>pathspec</code> specifies the files to be included into the snapshot.
-Wildcards are allowed.
+If you omit the <code>pathspec</code>, use
+{% highlight bash %}
+git add -all
+{% endhighlight %}

-If you omit the <code>pathspec</code>, the <code>-A</code> option will ensure a snapshot of all untracked files in your current project is being added to your local Git repository.
+which will ensure a snapshot of all untracked files in your current project is being added to your local Git repository.

 Commit contents
 ---